tetsuo13/MediaWiki-to-DokuWiki-Importer/README.md

 -----

 Copy both mediawiki2dokuwiki.php and convertSyntax.php into the base DokuWiki directory.
+Execute mediawiki2dokuwiki.php from either the command line or from a web browser.

-Execute mediawiki2dokuwiki.php along with the path to LocalSettings.php, either as an absolute or relative path.
+If using the command line, execute mediawiki2dokuwiki.php along with the path to LocalSettings.php, either as an absolute or relative path.

     $ ./mediawiki2dokuwiki.php <path to LocalSettings.php>

+Otherwise if using a web browser, call mediawiki2dokuwiki.php with the argument "settings_file" set to the path to LocalSettings.php.

+    /mediawiki2dokuwiki.php?settings_file=<path to LocalSettings.php>